Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 • Be sure to check whether your therapist has received special training in CBT-I or has experience in treating insomnia with CBT-I.

-Where to Find Therapists?
+Where To Find Therapists?

 Researching on the internet about therapists and checking their reviews online or consulting your primary physician can be helpful if you are searching for a therapist to treat insomnia.